Skip to main content

 With great power comes great responsibility, and it is essential to keep a few rules in mind before you start using ARIA:

-- First Rule of ARIA: Don't use ARIA.
+1. First Rule of ARIA: Don't use it.

-Well, actually, it says "if you can use a native HTML element or attribute... then do so."
+Native HTML elements have accessibility built-in.
 So, if you need a textbox, use an input, if you need a dropdown, use a select, if you need a button, use a button.
-Just because you can build your own button using ARIA and JavaScript doesn't mean it's a good idea -- in fact, it makes more work for yourself, your testers, and your users.
+Just because you can build your own using ARIA and JavaScript doesn't mean it's a good idea -- in fact, it makes more work for yourself, your testers, and your users.
 (This is especially true of role="application" -- seriously, don't use it.)

-- Third Rule of ARIA: It's on you to make it work.
+3. Third Rule of ARIA: You have to make it work.

-ARIA tells assistive technologies what your rich interface element is supposed to do, but it doesn't make it work.
-You still have to add all the JavaScript to make a menu drop down or a tree view expand -- and it has to work with keyboard commands as well as the mouse.
+ARIA tells assistive technologies what your component is supposed to do, but doesn't make it work.
+You have to add (and test!) all the JavaScript to make a menu drop down, a tree view expand, etc. And it all has to work with keyboard commands as well as the mouse.

-- Fourth Rule of ARIA: Never hide focusable elements.
+4. Fourth Rule of ARIA: Don't hide focusable elements.

 Remember Rule #2?
-That means no role="presentation" or "none" on any element that can receive keyboard focus, and no aria-hidden="true" on any element that can receive focus or contains elements that can receive focus.
-That includes links, inputs, selects, textareas, buttons, and anything with tabindex="0" or greater.
+If you add role="presentation" or aria-hidden="true" to an element that receives keyboard focus, you break it.
+This includes links, inputs, selects, textareas, buttons, and anything with tabindex="0" or greater.
+Don't do it.

 Bonus Rules!